-When a task has parts from multiple work orders, there are three different strategies available to control how the parts are handled during nesting:
+When a task has parts from multiple work orders, there are three different strategies available to control how the parts are handled by work order during nesting:

 And in cases where work orders are not mixed, you can also set the Separation crop type.